 Phishing scams use fraudulent emails and websites to trick users into disclosing private account or login information.
 Do not click on links or open any attachments or pop-up screens from sources you are not familiar with.
 Forward phishing emails to the Federal Trade Commission (FTC) at email@example.com – and the company, bank, or organization impersonated in the email.

 4. Keep personal information personal.

 Hackers can use social media profiles to figure out your passwords and answer those security questions in the password reset tools.
-Lock down your privacy settings and avoid posting things like birthdays, addresses, mother’s maiden name, etc. Be wary of requests to connect from people you do not know.
+Lockdown your privacy settings and avoid posting things like birthdays, addresses, mother’s maiden name, etc. Be wary of requests to connect with people you do not know.

 5. Secure your internet connection.

 Always protect your home wireless network with a password.
 When connecting to public Wi-Fi networks, be cautious about what information you are sending over it.